-Speak Up is available for situations where you may not feel comfortable raising a concern directly.
-Examples of when you might report via Speak Up include where:
+If you have concerns raising a complaint through these channels, you can raise it via Speak Up.
+Examples of when you might report a personal workplace grievance via Speak Up include where:

-- your concerns involve systemic issues or an improper state of affairs at Woolworths; - you wish to remain anonymous; - you think that speaking to your Woolworths contact would be a conflict of interest.
+- your concerns involve systemic issues or an improper state of affairs at Woolworths; - you have concerns about victimisation or wish to remain anonymous, and selecting an option from the list above will not address those concerns; or - you have concerns that the person receiving your complaint will have a conflict of interest and selecting an option from the list above will not address those concerns.